-Welcome back to our series “How To Go Global”, where we share Easyship success stories!
+Welcome back to our series “How To Go Global”, where we share Easyship eCommerce success stories!
 In this edition, we are featuring Young Earth Sanctuary, a startup that sells green foods and wellness products.
 Read on to find out how they used Easyship to build customer trust.

 Chin Hon Toh is a well-travelled businessman who noticed a difference in marketing between not-so-healthy products and natural, nutritional products.